 Prior to that I was working on a joint piece of work with Sam, looking at how to re-create realistic sea conditions in the tank with both waves and currents.
-I presented some initial results from this by poster at a few recent conferencesthe International Conference on Offshore Energy (ICOE2016) and the 29th Scottish Fluid Mechanics Meeting, both in Edinburgh, as well as at the 2016 European Symposium of the International Network for Offshore Renewable Energy, and together we have written a paper which we plan to submit to Ocean Engineering this autumn.
+I presented some initial results from this by poster at a few recent conferencesthe International Conference on Offshore Energy (ICOE2016) and the 29th Scottish Fluid Mechanics Meeting, both in Edinburgh, as well as at the 2016 European Symposium of the International Network … Continue reading, and together we have written a paper which we plan to submit to Ocean Engineering this autumn.
 One of the key outcomes from this work is demonstrating that we can accurately recreate in the FloWave tank complex multi-directional non-parametric conditions recorded in the real sea, firstly with waves alone, but also when combined with a curent which alters the wave shape.

 All this work has involved some multi-tasking, switching from one aspect of my research to another, particularly when running tests, as shown by the image on the right.
 This shows the control desk at FloWave, where I was (trying to) simultaneously review a draft of our paper, monitor the velocity measurements in the tank, record the details of the tests that were running in a spreadsheet, and control the tank to run the required tests in order.